douglasgscofield/yoruba/README.md

 5. *comment lines* (`@CO`) which are individual text lines

-6. finally, *reads*, which may be aligned or unaligned; neither read sequences nor base-specific qualities are printed
+6. finally, *reads*, which may be aligned or unaligned; not printed (for the moment) are read sequences, base-specific qualities, and additional tags

 | Option                     | Description |